guoqiangqi/guoqiangqi.github.io/_pages/about.md

 ### I'm [QI](https://github.com/guoqiangqi)(he/his) 👋

-A software engineer with a hardware background, and a JiaoPian engineer at Huawei.
-In the early years, I focused on target detection and recognition in the field of deep learning.
+An open source enthusiast, hardware-minded software engineer, and a "slides engineer" at Huawei.
+In the early years, I focused on object detection and recognition in the field of deep learning.
 I came into contact with the community when I reproduced the PFLD network and released it as open source.
-After joining the Huawei 2012 Laboratory, I was responsible for optimizing industry and self-developed math libraries such as Eigen and Nubma, which were also contributed to the open source community.
+After joining the Huawei 2012 Laboratory, I was responsible for optimizing industry and self-developed math libraries such as Eigen，Nubma and KML, which were also contributed to the open source community.
 Currently, my role involves managing developer relations and experience (DevRel & DX) in the open source community and taking care of five kittens.

 ### Skills